awsdocs/aws-iot-docs/developerguide/iot-lambda-rule.md

 # Creating a rule with an AWS Lambda action<a name="iot-lambda-rule"></a>

-You can define a rule that calls a Lambda function, passing in data from the MQTT message that triggered the rule\.
+You can define a rule that calls a Lambda function, passing in data from the MQTT message that initiated the rule\.
 This allows you to extract data from the incoming message and then call another AWS or third\-party service\.
-In this tutorial, we assume you have completed the [AWS IoT Getting Started Tutorial](iot-gs.md) in which you create and subscribe to an Amazon SNS topic\.
-Now you create a Lambda function that publishes a message to the Amazon SNS topic you created in the [AWS IoT Getting Started Tutorial](iot-gs.md)\.
-You also create a Lambda rule that calls the Lambda function, passing in some data from the MQTT message that triggered the rule\.
+In this tutorial, we assume you have completed the [AWS IoT Getting Started Tutorial](iot-gs.md) and the [Creating an Amazon SNS rule](iot-sns-rule.md) tutorial in which you create and subscribe to an Amazon SNS topic\.
+Now you create a Lambda function that publishes a message to the Amazon SNS topic you created in the [Creating an Amazon SNS rule](iot-sns-rule.md) tutorial\.
+You also create a Lambda rule that calls the Lambda function, passing in some data from the MQTT message that initiated the rule\.

-In this tutorial, you use the AWS IoT MQTT client to send a message that triggers the rule\.
+In this tutorial, you use the AWS IoT MQTT client to send a message that initiated the rule\.

 ## Create a Lambda function<a name="create-lambda-function"></a>